Slide Decks on Migraine

 Professors Lars Edvinsson, Peter Goadsby, Michael Moskowitz and Jes Olesen were awarded The Brian Prize in 2021 for their outstanding research on the causes and treatment of migraine.

-Neurotorium and The Brain Prize partners on making educational resources on the winning topic available to all interested in learning more.
+Neurotorium and The Brain Prize partners have made educational resources on the winning topic available to all who are interested in learning more.
 You can read about the award-winning research on migraine at The Brain Prize website.

 In this documentary film, developed by the team behind The Brain Prize at the Lundbeck Foundation, you can learn more about migraine and the research that led to the brain prize in 2021, and you hear from a patient who suffers from the rarer condition of chronic migraine.